 On March 6, 2024, the Company entered into an agreement and plan of merger (the "Merger Agreement") with APT and certain other parties, as a result of which APT became a wholly-owned subsidiary of the Company (the "Acquisition"), as further described below.
-Additionally, on March 15, 2024, concurrently with the consummation of the Acquisition, the Company consummated a private placement (the "March 2024 PIPE") with certain investors pursuant to which such investors purchased an aggregate of 216,417 shares of the Company's Series X non-voting convertible preferred share, par value \$0.0001 per share (the "Redeemable Convertible Preferred Shares"), with each share of Redeemable Convertible Preferred Shares being convertible into 1,000 shares of the Company's Common Stock, and warrants (the "Private Placement Warrants") to purchase up to an aggregate of 108,208,500 shares of the Company's Common Stock, for aggregate gross proceeds of approximately \$50,000.
-See Note 1D for further information regarding the Acquisition.
+Additionally, on March 15, 2024, concurrently with the consummation of the Acquisition, the Company consummated a private placement (the "March 2024 PIPE") with certain investors pursuant to which such investors purchased an aggregate of 216,417 shares of the Company's Series X non-voting convertible preferred share, par value \$0.0001 per share (the "Redeemable Convertible Preferred Shares"), with each share of Redeemable Convertible Preferred Shares being convertible into 100 shares of the Company's Common Stock, after giving effect to the Reverse Split (as defined below), and warrants (the "Private Placement Warrants") to purchase up to an aggregate of 10,820,850 shares of the Company's Common Stock, for aggregate gross proceeds of approximately \$50,000.
+See Note 1D for further information regarding the Acquisition and the conversion of the Redeemable Convertible Preferred Shares.